opulo-inc/documentation/docs/byop/wiring-and-pneumatics/routing-x-umbilical/index.md

----
-title: "Routing the X Gantry Umbilical"
-linkTitle: "Routing the X Gantry Umbilical"
+# Routing the X Gantry Umbilical
-weight: 30
-description: >
-  Connecting and securing the X gantry umbilical cable
----

 For this, all you'll need is your freshly made X gantry umbilical cable, and your bag of zip ties.
 Note that we'll be plugging in the unlabeled end of the cables, as the labels are meant to help identify wires on on the motherboard side.